-- 1. the typical contents of personal records, such as name and other PII (e.g. tax IDs), birthdate, address, and the like; (all pilots) - 2. behavioral information, such as internet navigation history and TV program choices; (PROX's pilot) - 3. billing information (PROX and TLAB's pilots); - 4. location data (PROX and TLAB's pilots);
+- 1. the typical contents of personal records, such as name and other PII (e.g. tax IDs), birthdate, address, and the like; (all pilots) - 2. behavioral information, such as internet navigation history and TV program choices; (PROX's pilot) - 3. billing information (TLAB's pilots); - 4. location data (PROX and TLAB's pilots);

-$^3\mathrm{Note}$ that location data and telephone call data will be subject to the ePrivacy regulation.
+$^2\mathrm{Note}$ that location data and telephone call data will be subject to the ePrivacy regulation.

-- 5. telephone call data (PROX's pilot); - 6. information about income and financial activities (TR's pilot); - 7. news collected from public sources (TR's pilot).
+- 5. information about income and financial activities (TR's pilot); - 6. news collected from public sources (TR's pilot).